Substance Use, Addictions, and Related Behaviours

 - Messages should be evidence based and consistent with your school board approach.

 - Particular attention should be focused on vulnerable students that may be triggered by the presentation content.
-Informing parents of the presentation goals and messages prior will help decide whether these students should be allowed to the choice to miss the presentation.
+Informing parents of the presentation goals and messages prior will allow there to be an informed decision made regarding the student’s attendance.

-- Being a positive role model and avoiding modelling positive views about the pleasures of substance use.
+- Being a positive role model and avoiding modelling positive views about the pleasures of substance use (even when speaking to other adults in student spaces).

 - Including families in prevention efforts, when possible.